peotr26/DNF-Boost/README.md

 The number of parallel downloads and making "Yes" the default are optional.

 If accepted, the parallel downloads number is set to 10.

+In my case `fastestmirror=True` does make a difference.